 Enterprise

-Custom + premium SLA
+Custom plus premium SLA

 Migration steps

-2. Configure platform integrations and survey cadence.
+Configure platform integrations and a survey cadence that fits team rhythm.

-3. Run parallel measurement against existing LinearB metrics for one quarter.
+Run parallel measurement against existing LinearB metrics for one quarter.

-Jellyfish positions engineering work as financial investment categories: new feature work, tech debt, keeping the lights on (KTLO), platform work.
-The platform tracks where developer time goes by category and rolls up to executive summaries that fit the board-deck shape.
-For engineering leaders whose finance team or board want answers like 'what percentage of engineering went to new features last quarter', Jellyfish provides the framing in a way LinearB and Swarmia do not.
-The trade: less actionable for individual contributors, heavier setup, more expensive than LinearB.
-Custom pricing typically $30-80 per contributor monthly.
+Jellyfish (founded 2017 in Boston) positions engineering work as financial investment categories: new feature work, tech debt, keeping the lights on (KTLO), platform work.
+The platform tracks where developer time goes by category and rolls up to executive summaries shaped for the board deck.

 Strengths

-• +Engineering work mapped to investment categories
++Engineering work mapped to investment categories

-• +Board-deck-ready executive summaries
++Board-deck-ready executive summaries

-• +Multi-team rollups for organizational reporting
++Multi-team rollups for organizational reporting

-• +Strong fit for CFO and finance partnerships
++Strong fit for CFO and finance partnerships

 Trade-offs

-• Heavier setup than LinearB or Swarmia
+−Heavier setup than LinearB or Swarmia

-• Less actionable for individual contributors
+−Less actionable for individual contributors

 Standard

-Custom (~$30-50 per contributor/mo)
+Custom (~$30-50 per contributor/mo annual)

 Plus